Quick Guide to Final Files: What Your Designer Delivers and How to Use Them

 written by kristen bromiley

-What are all these files for?
-Do you need every single one?
-And why does your designer keep mentioning “vector” like it’s some kind of magic word?
+What are all these final files actually for?
+Do you need every format?
+And why does your designer keep stressing the importance of vector files?

 Lossless vs. Lossy Compression